luciandinu/sitefellows-js/README.md

 # SiteFellowsJS

-SiteFellowsJS is a simple JavaScript library that allows you to easily add membership functionality on a website similar to Memberstack.
+[WIP] SiteFellowsJS is a simple JavaScript library that allows you to easily add membership functionality on a website similar to Memberstack.

 Alpha Stage
 -----------